ITwenzyI/Module_Noten_Calculate/README.md

 # Module_Noten_Calculate
-Created by Kilian S in IM 2
+Created by Kilian in IM